suobset/skushagra/docs/finechive/tech-config.md

 In a way, I use QGIS for background researcgh and enjoy the freedom of manipulation and experimentation as a whole, then export the final data and use Leaflet to publish it on the web for everyone to see.

 Leaflet used in conjunction with Python or R.

+## Bibliography Management Systems

+This pretty much depends on the nature of the project I am doing.
+There are 2 main options:

+* [Wikindx](https://wikindx.sourceforge.io/web/trunk/index.html): Libre Source Bibliography that is self-hosted and uses a MySQL database to store information.
+I use it locally hosted for my own research (since everything is local), and use a locally hosted version for the [LinKaGe Lab](http://linkage.cs.umass.edu) with multi-user support and web support.
+* [Zotero](https://zotero.org): Comes into play when I need to have shared bibliographies over the internet, mainly as a ease-of-use.
+Zotero was used in almost every iCons project listed.

+Both of these options share a lot of similarities with each other, except that Zotero is paid for large storage solutions but shareable, while Wikindx is self-hosted and the only constraint is your own computer.

+Legacy mention: [Aigaion](https://github.com/aigaion/aigaion) which was replaced by Wikindx.
+PHP underwent such drastic changes that Aigaion was rendered useless on anything above PHP version 5.

 ## Debuggers